Svector-anu/splendor-blockchain-v4/docs/README.md

 ## 📁 Documentation Structure

-Our documentation is organized into four main categories for easy navigation:
+Our documentation is organized into seven main categories for easy navigation:

 ### 📖 [Guides](guides/) - Getting Started & How-To Guides
 Perfect for newcomers and users looking for step-by-step instructions.